Selena Torres

 Selena Torres is an American politician.
 She is a Democrat representing the 3rd district in the Nevada State Assembly.
+While continuing her career as a high school teacher in the city of Las Vegas.

 Education

 Torres holds an A.A. in Spanish from the College of Southern Nevada and a B.A. in English Literature from the University of Nevada at Reno.
 She has an M.Ed. from the University of Nevada at Las Vegas.

+Teaching Career

+Torres currently works as a High School teacher and is a member of the Nevada Education Association.
+Her parents taught her certain values such as education and hard work and the importance of giving back to her community.
+Those are the values that motivated Torres to become a teacher and help serve Nevada as a state legislature.

+Background Information

+Selena Torres's father fled the Salvadorian War and her mother left to Hawaii to become an English teacher.
+Her parents played a huge impact on Selena's motivation on becoming a public school teacher and serving Nevada.

 Political career

 In 2018, Torres ran for election to represent District 3 in the Nevada State Assembly, replacing Nelson Araujo, who was leaving the seat to run for Secretary of State.
 She won with 66.5% of the vote.
+Selena Torres served as one of the second youngest lawmakers to serve in the legislature.

 Torres sits on the following Assembly committees: